article

 These mandates will affect all Freshservice customers who have custom domains and have not enabled SPF and DKIM.

-1) Emails sent to recipients having personal ID/accounts (like gmail.com, googlemail.com, yahoo.comyahoo.co.in (all variants of Yahoo), etc) will not be delivered.
+1) Emails sent to recipients having personal ID/accounts (such as gmail.com, googlemail.com, yahoo.comyahoo.co.in, and all variants of Yahoo) will not be delivered.

-2) Users who have mailboxes with gmail.com (gmail.com, googlemail.com) or yahoo.com (yahoo.comyahoo.co.in, all variants of Yahoo) as the sending address will be marked 'Unverified' and all emails herein will not be delivered.
+Users who have mailboxes with gmail.com (gmail.com, googlemail.com) or yahoo.com (yahoo.comyahoo.co.in, and all variants of Yahoo) as the sending address will be marked 'Unverified' and all emails herein will not be delivered.

 What should you do?

-Customers with mailbox domains like Gmail, Yahoo, Rocketmail et. al. must choose the ‘Use your own mail server’ option to send emails after this enforcement.
-The Default(Freshservice) option, will not be permitted after this enforcement as individual domains (like Gmail) consider it as a spoofing attempt when such emails are executed via Freshservice servers.
+Customers with mailbox domains, such as Gmail and Yahoo must choose the ‘Your mail server’ option to send emails after this enforcement.
+The 'Default (Freshservice)' option will not be permitted after this enforcement as individual domains (such as Gmail) consider it as a spoofing attempt when such emails are executed via Freshservice servers.

-1) Navigate to Admin > Email Settings and Mailboxes > Set up SPF and DKIM email authentication.
+1) Go to Admin > Channels > Email > Email Settings and Mailboxes > Set up SPF and DKIM email authentication.

 2) Follow two simple steps and verify on the same page to check if your records are updated.